Prince Philip, Duke of Edinburgh: Death

 Philip died of "old age" on the morning of 9 April 2021 at Windsor Castle, at the age of 99.
 He was the longest-serving royal consort in world history.
-Elizabeth, who was reportedly at her husband's bedside when he died, described his death as "having left a huge void in her life".
+Elizabeth described his death as "having left a huge void in her life".

 The palace said Philip died peacefully, which was confirmed by his daughter-in-law Sophie, Countess of Wessex, who told the press it was "so gentle.
 It was just like somebody took him by the hand and off he went."
 His death led to the commencement of Operation Forth Bridge, the plan for publicly announcing his death and organising his funeral.
 The usual public ceremonial could not take place because of the regulations for the COVID-19 pandemic which restricted the number of mourners to thirty; it was later reported in the press that Elizabeth had rejected a government offer to relax the rules.
-The funeral took place on 17 April 2021 at St George's Chapel, Windsor Castle, and he was temporarily interred alongside 25 other coffins, including George III, in the Royal Vault inside St George's.
+The funeral took place on 17 April 2021 at St George's Chapel, Windsor Castle, and Philip was temporarily interred alongside 25 other coffins, including that of George III, in the Royal Vault inside St George's.
 Representatives of countries around the world sent condolences to the royal family upon his death.

-As is precedent for senior members of the royal family, Philip's last will and testament will be sealed for at least 90 years, according to a High Court ruling, which deemed it necessary to protect the "dignity and standing" of the Queen.
+As with other senior members of the royal family, Philip's last will and testament will be sealed for at least 90 years, according to a High Court ruling, which deemed it necessary to protect the Sovereign's "dignity and standing".
 This led to speculation that the will might contain material harmful to the reputation of the royal family.
 The order was made by the President of the Family Division after a private hearing in July 2021, who said that he had neither seen the will nor been informed of any of its contents.
 In January 2022, The Guardian challenged the judge's decision to exclude the press from that hearing, arguing that the judge had "erred by failing to consider any lesser interference with open justice than a private hearing", and the newspaper was granted leave to appeal.
 In July 2022, the Court of Appeal dismissed the newspaper's arguments, stating that the press could not have been informed of the hearing "without risking the media storm that was feared".
 The court added that "a perceived lack of transparency might be a matter of legitimate public debate, but the (Non-Contentious Probate Rules) allow wills and their values to be concealed from the public gaze in some cases".

-A service of thanksgiving for Philip's life took place at Westminster Abbey on 29 March 2022 with Elizabeth, foreign royalty and politicians in attendance.

-The bodies of Philip and Elizabeth were interred in the King George VI Memorial Chapel at St George's, on the evening of 19 September 2022, at the conclusion of Elizabeth's state funeral.
+A service of thanksgiving for Philip's life took place at Westminster Abbey on 29 March 2022, with Elizabeth, foreign royalty and politicians in attendance.
+Elizabeth died on 8 September 2022 and the royal couple's bodies were interred in the King George VI Memorial Chapel at St George's on the evening of 19 September after her state funeral.